 Potential Impact: High

-async vs sync: The most recent versions of postgres support logical and streaming replication in both synchronous and asynchronous modes.
-Although the default replication mode is async one must consider the implications of using sync replication especially over network connections with less than ideal latency.
+Async vs. sync: The most recent versions of Postgres support logical and streaming replication in both synchronous and asynchronous modes.
+Although the default replication mode is asynchronous, you must consider the implications of synchronous replication, especially over network connections with less-than-ideal latency.

-Last, but not least, are the considerations of the most basic sort i.e. make the host bigger and better.
-Let’s review what each of the following resources brings by way of performance enhancements to PostgreSQL:
+Last but not least are the most basic considerations: make the host bigger and better.
+Let’s review what each of the following resources brings to PostgreSQL performance.

-Our white paper “Why Choose PostgreSQL?” looks at the features and benefits of PostgreSQL and presents some practical usage examples.
+Our white paper, “Why Choose PostgreSQL?”, looks at the features and benefits of PostgreSQL and presents practical usage examples.
 We also examine how PostgreSQL can be useful for companies looking to migrate from Oracle.

 Resources